DEVO’s Josh Hager Interviewed May 6

 Paul wrote two of the definitive tomes on the Allmans, including Brothers & Sisters: The Allman Brothers Band and the Inside Story of the Album That Defined the 70s (St. Martin’s Press) and One Way Out: The Inside History of the Allman Brothers Band (St. Martin’s Press).

-Paul, who will also be interviewed, co-wrote Texas Flood: The Inside Story of Stevie Ray Vaughan (St. Martin’s Press), with Aledort.
+Paul, who was also interviewed, co-wrote Texas Flood: The Inside Story of Stevie Ray Vaughan (St. Martin’s Press), with Aledort.

 Louisa Stancioff Featured